 Aaisha Hamid (04:28):

 I think the number one thing right now is that people don't feel connected.
-So there's a lack of inclusion and belonging in the workplace that I'm noticing people feel in some ways like they are having higher burnout while working from home.
-It's startling because you wonder, there should be more.
+So, there's a lack of inclusion and belonging in the workplace, and I'm noticing people feel in some ways like they are having higher burnout while working from home.
+It's startling because you wonder if there should be more.
 You would assume that there'd be more of a work-life balance when people are working from home.
-But then there's a lot of external factors that we don't always think about.
+But then there are a lot of external factors that we don't always think about.
 For instance, children, taking care of the elderly that is impacting certain groups more than others.
 So that's one piece of it, but in terms of connection as well, I think it's always tricky when we're in a virtual environment, you're not having those water cooler conversations.
-And so finding ways as an organization to, and on teams as well, finding ways to replicate that kind of connection in a different way, I think is like one of the biggest things that we can do right now.
+And so, finding ways as an organization to, and on teams as well, finding ways to replicate that kind of connection in a different way, I think is like one of the biggest things that we can do right now.
 I think that people feel like they can't be truly themselves.
-They have to constantly stay on because you have your zoom on all the time now, and so you have to constantly stay on versus before.
-It's a little bit more organic, the conversations and you're, you're kind of primarily in your workstations.
-So I think that's another thing to think about.
+They have to constantly stay on because you have your Zoom on all the time now, and so you have to constantly stay on versus before.
+It's a little bit more organic, the conversations and you're kind of primarily in your workstations.
+So, I think that's another thing to think about.
 Thirdly, I mean, because we're looking at hybrid environments as well, is that there are some people that are going to be in the workplace and they're going to have access to leaders versus others that are not going to be in the workplace.
-So you're dealing with that as well.
+So, you're dealing with that as well.
 That divide.
-It's something called distance bias, and that's essentially where.
-Ryan, if you have some people on your team that you're constantly seeing all the time in the office when you're considering opportunities, whether for advancement or for development, who are you going to think of first?
+It's something called distance bias, and that's essentially where, Ryan, if you have some people on your team that you're constantly seeing all the time in the office when you're considering opportunities, whether for advancement or for development, who are you going to think of first?
 The people that you're working with right now, or the ones that are virtual that you don't see as much?
-So that's another piece is people feel they're not being given opportunities or perhaps they're just not having as much face time.
+So, that's another piece people feel they're not being given opportunities or perhaps they're just not having as much face time.

 Ron Borys (06:28):

-Yeah.
-I can tell you firsthand, Aaisha, I've been so fortunate to listen to the conversations that you've had with our group.
+Yeah, I can tell you firsthand, Aaisha, I've been so fortunate to listen to the conversations that you've had with our group.
 It's certainly something that Ryan and I talk about all the time, we try to think that we're very front and center of this.
 You know, I was having a conversation with a colleague today and I said, how are things going?
-Are you, are you getting out and about, and the response was: Yeah, You know, but there's still some things that I'm probably not getting invited to.
+Are you getting out and about, and the response was: Yeah, but there are still some things that I'm probably not getting invited to.
 And to your point, I don't think it has anything to do with wanting that person to be there or not.
 I think it's we're all sort of getting back into this groove, and this is a person who joined our firm during the remote/hybrid world.
 Which, again, I give a lot of people, a lot of credit who were able to move jobs in 2020 or 2021, and basically start at a new company.
-We know that could be challenging in and of itself from a DEI perspective, but then to have to do it and basically interact through zoom and through the phone.
+We know that could be challenging in and of itself from a DEI perspective, but then to have to do it and basically interact through Zoom and through the phone.
 You have to make sure you're making a concerted effort.
 I certainly agree with you on the whole burnout phase.
-I remember when, when I was early on in my business career and not to date myself, but we didn't have iPhones or blackberries.
-So you could leave the office and you would generally pick up on your work the next day because you didn't really have a cell phone and people weren't calling you that way.
-So the expectation was you got back to somebody within 24, 48 hours, and you were super responsive if you did.
+I remember when I was early on in my business career and not to date myself, but we didn't have iPhones or blackberries.
+So, you could leave the office and you would generally pick up on your work the next day because you didn't really have a cell phone and people weren't calling you that way.
+So, the expectation was you got back to somebody within 24, or 48 hours, and you were super responsive if you did.
 Now.
-It's like, if you don't get back to somebody in 24 minutes, they don't think you're being responsive enough.
+It's like if you don't get back to somebody in 24 minutes, they don't think you're being responsive enough.